CP

 Buy it for interior furniture, trim, doors, and millwork where color depth matters and you can budget the overnight recoat.
 Skip it if you’re staining raw pine without conditioner, or you need soap-and-water cleanup with the family in the house.

-Minwax Water-Based Wood Finish, best for color matching
+Minwax Water-Based Wood Finish, Best for Color Matching

 The water-based pick most often gets reached for the wrong reason.
 People buy water-based to avoid VOCs, then get frustrated that the color doesn’t read as deep as the oil version.
 The right reason to buy water-based is tintability.
 Most Sherwin-Williams, Benjamin Moore, and PPG paint counters tint the Minwax water-based base to a stain-color match within a few shades of any oil-based reference.
 If you’re matching a stained handrail to existing trim, water-based is the only practical answer.